percona/pmm-doc/docs/install-pmm/install-pmm-server/virtual/vmware.md

     7. Choose one of:

-        * (Optional) Click *Finish*.
+        a.
+(Optional) Click *Finish*.
 This starts the virtual machine.
-        * (Recommended) Click *Customize Settings*.
+        b.
+(Recommended) Click *Customize Settings*.
 This opens the VM's settings page without starting the machine.

 === "OVA file downloaded via CLI"